FederatedAI/FATE/cluster-deploy/README.md

 [`cluster-deploy/example-dir-tree`](https://github.com/WeBankFinTech/FATE/tree/master/cluster-deploy/example-dir-tree) contains an example dir trees.
 You can extract each tar file in the corresponding dir.

 Let's take `federation` module as an example.
 After packaing for version 0.1, you get a `fate-federation-0.1.tar.gz`.
 Then you can perform the followings:

-a. `cd ${path-to-example-dir-tree}/federation`.
+1. `cd ${path-to-example-dir-tree}/federation`.
-b. `tar xzf fate-federation-0.1.tar.gz`, so that tar file is extracted.
+2. `tar xzf fate-federation-0.1.tar.gz`, so that tar file is extracted.
-c. `cp -r FATE/arch/driver/federation/src/main/resources/ conf/`, so that example configuration files are copied and a `conf` dir is created for them.
+3. `cp -r FATE/arch/driver/federation/src/main/resources/ conf/`, so that example configuration files are copied and a `conf` dir is created for them.
-d.
-Modify configuration files.
+4. Modify configuration files.
 See section 2.3 for more details.
-e. `ln -s fate-federation-0.1.jar fate-federation.jar` to create a symlink, removing version-specific dependency for other tools.
+5. `ln -s fate-federation-0.1.jar fate-federation.jar` to create a symlink, removing version-specific dependency for other tools.

 You can perform the same to Java modules.